heat-seeking-devil-chicken1/bivouac-iteration-v2/README.md

 <a><img src="./docs/assests/images/git4.png"/></a>

 ## Saving and Uploading Code

+1. ADD AND COMMIT CHANGES BEFORE PROCEEDING TO STEP 2
+- `git add`
+- `git commit -m <comments>`

-1. Before pushing code to GitHub.
+2. Before pushing code to GitHub.
 Merge any updates from `dev`.
 Solve any conflicts (aka differences) between `dev` and your local branch
 - `git checkout dev` (locally switch to dev branch)
 - `git pull origin dev` (pull updates of dev down to your localc system)
 - `git checkout <YOUR BRANCH>` (switch back to your branch locally)
 - `git merge dev` (brings dev int your branch locally)
 - Resolve conflicts or `:q` if there aren't any

-2. Git add & git commit your files.
+3. Git add & git commit your files.
 MAKE SURE YOU ARE ON YOUR BRANCH BEFORE COMMITING! (use `git branch` to check)
 - `git add <YOUR FILES>`
 - `git commit -m"<YOUR COMMENT>`

-3. Push files to your branch
+4. Push files to your branch
 - `git push origin <YOUR BRANCH>`

-4. Create a pull request on GitHub
+5. Create a pull request on GitHub
   - base: dev <-- compare: [YOUR BRANCH NAME]
   - add comments
   - add reviewers (on the right sidebar)